Links on SoundGuys may earn us a commission. Learn more.

 The HyperX Cloud Core’s detachable microphone is quite useful for late-night gaming sessions and long Discord calls.
 The quality of the microphone isn’t incredible, but it’s perfectly adequate for everyday use.
-Thanks to the splitter included with the headset, it’s easy to hook up the microphone to devices that use a TRRS connector as well as devices that have separate connectors for audio output and microphone input.
+Thanks to the splitter included with the headset, it’s easy to hook up the microphone to devices that use a TRRS connector and devices that have separate connectors for audio output and microphone input.
 The headset also has a mute button inline on the cable.

-HyperX Cloud Core microphone demo (Ideal):
+HyperX Cloud Core microphone demo (Ideal conditions):

-HyperX Cloud Core microphone demo (Office):
+HyperX Cloud Core microphone demo (Office conditions):

 How does the microphone sound to you?